Who we are

 We encourage all students to develop their knowledge of Indigenous history, culture and current issues.
 The units of study we offer include:

-- Indigenous Knowledge: Research Ethics & Protocols (EDB040)
+- Indigenous Knowledges: Research Ethics and Protocols (OUB130)

 Indigenous research papers